vilhelmp/ecc/README.md

 ## TODO:
 - [ ] Create action for incorporating new data into a plotlyt graph and output to html + commit.
 - [ ] Create Github Pages for project and serve the generated HTML file.
+- [ ] Expand data with underlying indicators.
+- [ ] Make sidegraph with underlying indicators, selectable from main graph.